bfpimentac/webScraper/README.md

     node index.js <product-url>
    ```

-Replace <product-url> with the URL of the product page you want to scrape.
-The scraper will extract the title, price, image URL, and description from the Netshoes website.
+Replace <product-url> with the URL(s) of the product page(s) you want to scrape.
+You can provide multiple URLs separated by spaces.
+The scraper will extract the title, price, image URL, and description from each Netshoes product page and append the data to a CSV file.

 ## Output